Prepare to install

 - Optional components and technologies such as the Universal Print Server, the Federated Authentication Service, and Self-Service Password Reset

-The product ISO contains sample scripts that install, upgrade, or remove VDAs for machines in Active Directory.
-You can also use the scripts to manage master images used by Machine Creation Services (MCS) and Citrix Provisioning (formerly Provisioning Services).
+The product ISO contains sample scripts that install, upgrade, or remove VDAs for machines in an Active Directory.
+You can also use the scripts to manage images used by Machine Creation Services (MCS) and Citrix Provisioning (formerly Provisioning Services).
 For details, see Install VDAs using scripts.

 Information to review before installation